Internal Medicine Volunteer Opportunities

 Tansen, Nepal – Lumbini Medical College (LMC)

 HVO volunteers will improve knowledge and skills of LMC medical students through didactic lectures and clinical instruction.
-Volunteers will also work with LMC personnel to improve the quality of patient care and patient education by implementing clinical care pathways and assisting in program development and training of LMC personnel on community based education initiatives.
+Volunteers will also work with LMC personnel to improve the quality of patient care and patient education by implementing clinical care pathways and assisting in program development and training of LMC personnel on community-based education initiatives.

-Assignment: 3-4 weeks
+Length of assignment: 3-4 weeks

 Housing: Housing is provided.